fbpx

 • Phase 3 – Implementation Support – As part of the planning process, clearly defining the roles and training required, along with material resources such as hardware, software and documentation to the involved stakeholders, will encourage a successful deployment.
 Additionally, during this phase, the deployment team can identify any gaps in support that might impede the deployment’s progress.

-It is not uncommon for organisations to set lofty goals during the evaluation process for what they seek to achieve with a new project portfolio management system.
-However, once a solution is selected and a deployment plan established, organisations generally realise that some initial “quick wins” are necessary to ensure adoption of the new system by its end users.
+It is not uncommon for organizations to set lofty goals during the evaluation process for what they seek to achieve with a new project portfolio management system.
+However, once a solution is selected and a deployment plan established, organizations generally realize that some initial “quick wins” are necessary to ensure adoption of the new system by its end users.
 In many cases, unrealistic expectations can hurt or ruin deployment projects before they even begin.
 For this very reason alone, the requirement gathering stage must be fully leveraged to ensure both implementer and customer are on the same page.
-The requirements gathering stage is the first step in building a common strategy with the vendor in order to maximise return on the PPM investment.
+The requirements’ gathering stage is the first step in building a common strategy with the vendor in order to maximize return on the PPM investment.

-Following the maturity assessment, the implementation team can develop a requirements gathering document prioritised according to the organisation’s needs and in a phased manner.
-This requirements document will act as a barometer of where the organisation can expect to succeed.
-In addition, the requirements gathering exercise will guide both parties (vendor and customer) down a healthy communication path that will instil transparency and trust, building the necessary partnership for a successful outcome.
-The ultimate goal should be to finalise deployment milestones agreed upon by implementer and customer, satisfying the organisation’s goals from initial pilot to complete roll out.
+Following the maturity assessment, the implementation team can develop a requirements gathering document prioritized according to the organization’s needs and in a phased manner.
+This requirements document will act as a barometer of where the organization can expect to succeed.
+In addition, the requirements gathering exercise will guide both parties (vendor and customer) down a healthy communication path that will instill transparency and trust, building the necessary partnership for a successful outcome.
+The goal should be to finalize deployment milestones agreed upon by implementer and customer, satisfying the organization’s goals from initial pilot to complete roll out.

 Once expectations and goals are agreed upon, the next step is to build a deployment team that includes all the critical stakeholders that will drive the success of your PPM initiative.
 Effectively defining customer and consultant roles, as well as selecting business sponsors and internal champions, will ensure the deployment project delivers on its objectives.
 Moreover, the success of the deployment team will depend on its alignment with the defined project processes addressed by the new system.

 All successful deployment teams include representation from both the customer and vendor sides with well-defined roles.
-Moreover, the desired team will facilitate bridging the gap between the organisational needs and the technology that will improve the manner in which projects are managed and executed by the various stakeholders involved.
-It is critical that the deployment team be well-balanced and consist of: business sponsors, stakeholders and project managers on the customer side, and implementation consultant, technical support and account manager on the vendor’s side.
+Moreover, the desired team will facilitate bridging the gap between the organizational needs and the technology that will improve the way projects are managed and executed by the various stakeholders involved.
+It is critical that the deployment team be well-balanced and consist of business sponsors, stakeholders and project managers on the customer side, and implementation consultant, technical support and account manager on the vendor’s side.
 The goal is to build a reliable deployment team where the customer will provide the best resources committed to the project so that they can develop subject matter expertise throughout the lifecycle of the solution with the support of the vendor during and post deployment.

-The fact is, developing a successful partnership strategy with the selected vendor will maximise the ROI on your purchased professional service days.
-Having the right deployment team in your organisation will not only improve the deployment’s chance for quick success, but ensure that the consulting group for hire delivers the best results leaving little room for misinterpretation or miscommunication – the main culprits for misalignment, delays and bottlenecks.
+The fact is, developing a successful partnership strategy with the selected vendor will maximize the ROI on your purchased professional service days.
+Having the right deployment team in your organization will not only improve the deployment’s chance for quick success but ensure that the consulting group for hire delivers the best results leaving little room for misinterpretation or miscommunication – the main culprits for misalignment, delays and bottlenecks.

 Developing a change management strategy as part of your deployment project is as important as the actual deployment itself.
-A successful PPM deployment needs to go beyond the motions of installation, configuration and training, and needs to include a strategy that will encourage product adoption.
-Resistance to change and organisational hurdles need to be thought through so that the PPM system will fit both functionally and culturally within the organisation.
-After all, ignoring the impact of change can potentially undo all the hard work you have invested in evaluating, selecting and deploying your new PPM solution.
+A successful PPM deployment needs to go beyond the motions of installation, configuration, and training, and needs to include a strategy that will encourage product adoption.
+Resistance to change and organizational hurdles need to be thought through so that the PPM system will fit both functionally and culturally within the organization.
+After all, ignoring the impact of change can potentially undo all the hard work you have invested in evaluating, selecting, and deploying your new PPM solution.

 A change management strategy needs to communicate and convince the end user that there is a light at the end of the tunnel.
 The message given should communicate some of the positive outcomes that will be engendered by the new PPM system:

-• Better alignment of organisational goals with project activities
+• Better alignment of organizational goals with project activities

 • Enhancement of individual working experiences